numediart/TIPAA-SSL/README.md

     - extract forced alignments, i.e. time-aligned phonetic transcriptions, thanks to "Montreal Forced Aligner" (MFA)
     - experiment different frame reduction and frame classifiers (where a frame is an output vector of the wav2vec2 model)
     - ...
-- content_tools contains simple web apps related exploring phonetic dictionaries, using linguistic data extraction (phonetization + syllabification in text and phonetics) and other related content processing tools
+- content_tools contains web apps related to exploring phonetic dictionaries, using linguistic data extraction (phonetization + syllabification in text and phonetics) and other related content processing tools